skodjob/test-metadata-generator/README.md

 To generate documentation of the test class, you can use the following annotations:

-* `@SuiteDoc` - is the main annotation, which consists all other annotation and should be used right above the method.
+* `@SuiteDoc` - is the main annotation, which consists of all other annotation and should be used right above the method.
   It contains three fields - `description`, `steps`, and `usecases`, that are set using other annotations.
 * `@Desc` - overall description of the test, it can contain anything.
 * `@Contact` - contact info with fields `name` and `email`.